lightlace/cpp-docs.de-de/docs/standard-library/basic-ifstream-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 66798adc96121837b4ac2dd238b9887d3c5b7eef
+ms.sourcegitcommit: 5d026c375025b169d5db8445cbb52c0c917b2d8d
-ms.openlocfilehash: e1027f916c8ab40a8e1040c3e1da47e5c15a3ae1
+ms.openlocfilehash: 8ebf5bbc9c7a97742c16e5842aaa6cf1dcd9a257
 ms.contentlocale: de-de
-ms.lasthandoff: 04/29/2017
+ms.lasthandoff: 09/09/2017

 ---
-# <a name="basicifstream-class"></a>basic_ifstream-Klasse
+# <a name="basicifstream-class"></a>basic_ifstream Class
-Beschreibt ein Objekt, das das Extrahieren von Elementen und codierten Objekten aus einem Streampuffer der Klasse [basic_filebuf](../standard-library/basic-filebuf-class.md)< `Elem`, `Tr`> mit Elementen des Typs `Elem` steuert, dessen Zeichenmerkmale von der Klasse `Tr` bestimmt werden.
+Describes an object that controls extraction of elements and encoded objects from a stream buffer of class [basic_filebuf](../standard-library/basic-filebuf-class.md)< `Elem`, `Tr`>, with elements of type `Elem`, whose character traits are determined by the class `Tr`.

 ## <a name="syntax"></a>Syntax